 Social Weeks of Italian Catholics

 “The future of a society depends on Catholics’ responsibility on the development of the common good.”
-It is the conclusion of the Instrumentum laboris for the 48th Social Weeks of Italian Catholics, released less than a month ahead of the event, “within a Synodal process aimed at understanding, finding solutions and presenting proposals” for veritable change, and “as a way to be near people in need.”
+It is the conclusion of the Instrumentum laboris for the 48th Social Weeks of Italian Catholics, “within a Synodal process aimed at understanding, finding solutions and presenting proposals” for veritable change, and “as a way to be near people in need.”
 Divided into eight chapters and 75 paragraphs, the Instrumentum laboris released today illustrates the motivations and goals of the 48th Social Week of Italian Catholics scheduled to take place next October 26-29 in Cagliari, titled, “The work we want: free, creative, participatory and solidarity-based.”
 The document drawn up by the Organizing Committee of the Social Weeks, coordinated by Msgr.
 Filippo Santoro, Archbishop of Taranto, incorporates the words of Pope Francis at n.192 of Evangelii Gaudium, representing the underlying theme of the event: “It is through free, creative, participatory and mutually supportive labour that human beings express and enhance the dignity of their lives.”
 [Instrumentum Laboris Cagliari].

 “Labour was and remains a fundamental human experience”, states the Instrumentum, with an invitation to not attempt to solve one’s problems “forgetting the faces and personal stories of the working population.”
 “Labour has dignity because the human person has dignity”, but for this to be true it should respect “human life and environment.”
 The document follows four guiding lines: to report, to listen, to collect good practices, to advance proposals.
 The purpose is “to develop a veritable change in our way of being and mode of action.
 It’s a conversion needed by the Italian society as a whole.”